ray-project/rayfed/README.md

 ## Features
 - **Ray Native Programming Pattern**

-  Let your write your federated and distributed computing applications like writing a single machine program.
+  Let you write your federated and distributed computing applications like a single-machine program.

 - **Multiple Controller Execution Mode**

-  The RayFed job can be ran in single controller mode when developing and debugging, while it will be ran in multiple controller mode in production without any code change.
+  The RayFed job can be run in single controller mode when developing and debugging, while it will be run in multiple controller mode in production without any code change.

 - **Very Restricted and Clear Data Perimeters**